-- Obtain a withdrawal form from any registrar site. - 2.
-Obtain a signature and verification of grade from instructor(s). - 3.
-Have the form processed at any registrar site.
+- 1. obtain a withdrawal form from any registrar site; - 2. obtain a signature and verification of grade from instructor(s); and - 3. have the form processed at any registrar site.

+Instructor-Initiated Withdrawal

-Instructor-Initiated Withdrawal.
-An instructor may withdraw a student from a course with a mark of "W" or a grade of "E" only in cases of disruptive classroom behavior.
-A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
+An instructor may withdraw a student from a course with a mark of "W" or a grade of "E" only if the student's continued presence in the course is disruptive to the instructor's ability to conduct the course.
+A student may appeal an instructor-initiated withdrawal within 10 days of being withdrawn to the standards committee of the college in which the course is offered.
 The decision of the committee is final.
-Restricted withdrawal limits do not apply to withdrawals initiated by an instruc-
+Restricted withdrawal limits do not apply to withdrawals initiated by an instructor.

-Withdrawal from the University.
+Withdrawal from the University

 To withdraw from all classes after having paid registration fees, a student must submit a request in person, withdraw using InTouch, or submit a signed request to the Office of the Registrar.
-The InTouch complete withdrawal option is only available through the unrestricted withdrawal period.
-During the unrestricted complete withdrawal period, a student may withdraw from all courses with marks of "W." During the restricted complete withdrawal period. a student may withdraw with marks of "W" only from courses that the instructors certify the student was passing at the time of withdrawal.
+The InTouch complete withdrawal option is only available through the first week of classes for a semester.
+During the unrestricted complete withdrawal period, a student may withdraw from all courses with marks of "W." During the restricted complete withdrawal period, a student may withdraw with marks of "W" only from courses that the instructors certify the student was passing at the time of withdrawal.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the complete withdrawal periods.
 No one is permitted to withdraw from the university or to conduct any registration transaction in the last two weeks of the semester.
 The date of the complete withdrawal is always the date the withdrawal form or letter is received in the Office of the Registrar.

+Medical/Compassionate Withdrawal

-Medical Withdrawal.
-Normally, a medical withdrawal request is made in cases where serious illness or injury prevents a student from continuing courses and incompletes or when other arrangements with the instructor are not possible.
-Consideration is usually for complete withdrawal.
-An application for less than a complete withdrawal must be well documented to justify the selective nature of the medical withdrawal request.
-This policy applies both to cases involving physical health problems and those involving mental or emotional difficulties.
+A medical/compassionate withdrawal request may be made in extraordinary cases where serious illness or injury (medical) or another significant personal situation (compassionate) prevents a student from continuing in his or her classes, and where incompletes or other arrangements with the instructor are not possible.
+Usually, consideration is for complete withdrawal.
+All applications for withdrawal require thorough and credible documentation.
+Application for less than a complete withdrawal must be especially well documented to justify the selective nature of the medical/ compassionate withdrawal request.